Putin Sees positive US Reaction To Russia Security Proposals - UrduPoint

 The Kremlin has grown increasingly insistent that the West and NATO are encroaching dangerously close to Russia's borders.

-Moscow presented the West with sweeping security demands last week, saying NATO must not admit new members and barring the United States from establishing new bases in former Soviet countries.
+Moscow presented the West with sweeping security demands last week, saying NATO must not admit new members and seeking to bar the United States from establishing new bases in former Soviet countries.

-The United States responded that it is willing to discuss the security proposals, and Putin said Thursday Washington is ready for talks at the start of next year in Geneva.
+Washington responded that it is willing to discuss the security proposals -- within weeks according to a US official, and Putin said Thursday Washington is ready for talks at the start of next year in Geneva.

-"The start of negotiations announced in January will allow us to move forward," he said at his annual end-of-year press conference, adding that representatives from both sides have been appointed.
+"The start of negotiations announced (for) January will allow us to move forward," Putin said at his annual end-of-year press conference, adding that representatives from both sides have been appointed.

+"I hope that this is the first positive reaction."
+A senior US official said Washington was "ready to engage in diplomacy as soon as early January", both bilaterally and through "multiple channels".

+"There are some issues that Russia has raised that we believe we can discuss," the US official said, though adding there were "others that they know very well we will never agree to".

 He also announced a new arsenal of hypersonic missiles that he has previously described as "invincible" were nearing combat readiness.